 Yeah, well that’s my breakfast room and it’s been wanting a serious update ever since we finished the kitchen.
 (We won’t discuss how I want to paint the family room too!)

-Here’s what it looked like when we first moved into our house last year.
+Here’s what it looked like when we first moved into our house.

 The final clincher was our recent kitchen renovation.
 Once I transformed our dark bland kitchen into one that reflects my taste, I knew it was time for the adjoining breakfast room to be updated as well.

 I did consider a Gustavian look in light wood, but ultimately went with this white-washed trestle table.
-(See resource list below.)
+(See source list below.)

 The tufted white chairs sit at the ends, with wood toned legs that provide nice contrast.